 Due to the accreditation procedure being managed by the accrediting agency UMSAz is unable to give a timeframe on when the application process will be completed.
 UMSAz makes no guarantee that it will be granted accreditation by the accrediting agency.

-UMSAz is scheduled for its seeking accreditation visit (SAV1) with WASC Senior College and University Commission (WSCUC) in Spring 2025.
+UMSAz is scheduled for its seeking accreditation visit (SAV2) with WASC Senior College and University Commission (WSCUC) in Spring 2025.
 You may view the accreditation journey HERE.

 U.S. Department of Education (USDE) states:

 ‘There are two basic types of educational accreditation, one referred to as “institutional” and the other referred to as “specialized” or “programmatic.”
 Specialized or programmatic accreditation normally applies to programs, departments, or schools that are parts of an institution.’